rafauel/rafauel/README.md

 In all the projects I developed, I always looked for innovation and safety, I had the opportunity to work with great professionals and different technologies.

+📫 Resident in the city of São Paulo/SP - Brasil

 <!--
 **rafauel/rafauel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.